nickw1/orb-slam3-android-expts/README.md

 ## Problems

 - Division operator (Matx,float) not recognised e.g. in `LocalMapping.cc` line 628 and `KannalaBrandt8.cpp` line 534.
 This didn't occur with emscripten: issue with C++ compiler used on Android?
+Replaced with code to divide individual values within matrix.